Fire-related Fatalities and Injuries

 The National Fire Protection Association (NFPA) estimates that in the United States:

-• One home fire-related death occurs every three hours and eight minutes
+• One home fire-related death occurs every 3 hours and 14 minutes

 • Chart